+March 23 COVID-19 update: Beer Week moved to September; city planning office closing to public; county goes to phase 3, significantly adjusting staffing; city commission affirms declaration of emergency and expanding city manager’s authority; free addiction counseling; Bullock issues directive on ho

-March 23 COVID-19 update: city planning office closing to public; county goes to phase 3, significantly adjusting staffing; city commission affirms declaration of emergency and expanding city manager’s authority
+March 23 COVID-19 update: Beer Week moved to September; city planning office closing to public; county goes to phase 3, significantly adjusting staffing; city commission affirms declaration of emergency and expanding city manager’s authority; free addiction counseling; Bullock issues directive on hospital capacity, medical supplies

+Great Falls Craft Beer Week has been postponed to Sept.
+13-19 due to COVID-19.

 Until further notice, the City of Great Falls Planning and Community Development office is closing its doors to the general public due to the COVID-19 pandemic.
 Staff will continue normal operations such as accepting permit applications, home occupation and contractor licenses, and scheduling inspections via phone or email.
 Urgent meetings that cannot be conducted via teleconference may be scheduled by appointment at the discretion of the department director.